-It is not even sure which was the primary street in Garden City.
+It’s undetermined which was the primary street in Garden City.
 The town formed around the flour mills located on the Watanwon River.
 A bridge crossed the river, carrying the major north/south road.
 Another bridge carried the east/west road.
 Both bridges were in place in 1895 when plat maps were printed.
 A store began in a tent in 1856, becoming more permanent the following year.
-It’s not clear on which side of the river that store stood, but by 1859 there was a store and public house on the west side of the river.
-By 1861 at least three stores were located on the east side of the river.
+It’s not clear on which side of the river that store stood, but by 1859; there was a store and public house on the west side of the river.
+By 1861, at least three stores were located on the east side of the river.
 The first hotel, The Garden City House, began in 1857, and the Watonwan House became the second hotel in 1873.

-The book “The History of Blue Earth County” records that in 1868 there were three grist mills, four general stores, two drug and grocery stores, one hardware store, one hotel, a wagon shop, a harness shop, a shoe store, tailor shop blacksmith shop, cabinet shop, one newspaper, two public halls, a two-story school house, and three churches.
+The book “The History of Blue Earth County” records that in 1868, there were three grist mills, four general stores, two drug and grocery stores, one hardware store, one hotel, a wagon shop, a harness shop, a shoe store, a tailor shop, a blacksmith shop, a cabinet shop, one newspaper, two public halls, a two-story schoolhouse, and three churches.

-When the railroad came through in 1877, it ran along the hill above the west side of the village.
-However, unlike Rapidan, Amboy, or Vernon Center, Garden City did not relocate to be closer to the depot.
+When the railroad arrived in 1877, it ran along the hill above the west side of Garden City.
+Unlike other towns like Rapidan, Amboy, or Vernon Center, Garden City did not relocate to be closer to the depot.
+This decision and the town’s ability to adapt to the changing landscape are testaments to its resilience and unique character.

-By 1900 three blacksmith shops were in operation, a butcher’s shop, a bakery, three hardware stores, a post office, a harness shop, three barber shops, two hotels, several small grocery stores, and mills.
-By mid-century, few of these businesses remained.
+By 1900, three blacksmith shops were in operation: a butcher’s shop, a bakery, three hardware stores, a post office, a harness shop, three barber shops, two hotels, several small grocery stores, and mills.
+By the mid-century, few of these businesses had remained.
 One bridge was gone.
 Highway 169 came into town on Main Street and turned to leave town on Washington Street.

-Today one can guess where two of the churches were located, both on Washington Street, the east-west road, as their buildings are still in use.
+Today, one can guess where two churches were located, both on Washington Street and the east-west road, as their buildings are still in use.
 The school remains in the same location.
 The possible remains of one mill sits on the east side of the river.
 The post office, which was once a bank, sits on Main Street, the north-south street, as does the empty building that was once Crane’s Hardware.

 Although retired from his lumber business, Barnes continued as president of the Vernon Center State Bank.
-He was also instrumental in building the new Opera House in 1910-11 which was used until 1963.
+He was also instrumental in building the new Opera House in 1910-11, which was used until 1963.
 Barnes passed away in 1918, having been injured two years previously in an auto accident.
-He also suffered from stomach cancer.
+He also had stomach cancer.

 Ed Barnes, a brother, owned the general merchandise store just across the street.
 Two stories high, the lower floor and basement held the merchandise.
 The second floor was the Opera House.
 Fire, which began in the basement, destroyed the building in February 1906.
 The adjourning building, a saloon owned by the Minneapolis Brewing Company, was also destroyed.